Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

 To validate the interpretation of BDDM parameters, we computed Pearson correlations between the parameters and summary statistics of the empirical data (see Table~\ref{tab:BDDMcor} for full results and Figure~\ref{fig:BDDMcor} for visualizations of selected parameter–statistic pairs).
-As expected, $\modedrift$ was highly correlated with the mean ratings ($r = 0.992$), which is the direction of evidence accumulation. $\IQRdrift$ showed a positive correlation with the variation in ratings ($r = 0.516$), confirming that more concentrated drift rates lead to more concentrated ratings.
-The interpretation of this parameter depends on the task, but generally $\IQRdrift$ reflects the clarity or certainty of evidence accumulation.
+As expected, $\modedrift$ was highly correlated with the mean ratings ($r = 0.991$), which is the direction of evidence accumulation. $\IQRdrift$ showed a positive correlation with the variation in ratings ($r = 0.405$), confirming that more concentrated drift rates lead to more concentrated ratings.
+The interpretation of this parameter depends on the task, but generally $\IQRdrift$ reflects the clarity of evidence accumulation.

-Additionally, $\heightdrift$ correlated negatively with the variation in reaction time ($r = -0.520$) and the variation in ratings ($r = -0.427$), suggesting that faster evidence accumulation leads to less variability in both response times and final decisions, similar to the effect of the drift rate length $l$ in the HCDM.
-The decision boundary $a$ was positively correlated with the mean reaction time ($r = 0.643$) and negatively correlated with the variation in ratings ($r = -0.392$).
+Additionally, $\heightdrift$ correlated negatively with the variation in ratings ($r = -0.459$), suggesting that faster evidence accumulation leads to less variability in the final decisions, similar to the effect of the drift rate length $l$ in the HCDM.
+The decision boundary $a$ was positively correlated with the mean reaction time ($r = 0.696$) and negatively correlated with the variation in ratings ($r = -0.388$).
 These effects align with those observed in HCDM (see Table~\ref{tab:HCDMcor} and Figure~\ref{fig:HCDMcor}) and are consistent with the original SCDM \citep{ratcliff2018decision}, in which increasing the decision boundary led to a modest decrease in response variance and a large increase in mean RT in simulated data.

 We also computed the ratio of $\heightdrift$ to $a$, representing the fastest evidence accumulation speed relative to the decision boundary.
-Consistent with what we found with HCDM, this ratio was negatively correlated with both the mean reaction time ($r = -0.686$) and the variation in reaction time ($r = -0.500$).
+Consistent with what we found with HCDM, this ratio was negatively correlated with both the mean reaction time ($r = -0.717$) and the variation in reaction time ($r = -0.479$).

 Taken together, both HCDM and BDDM have parameters that are meaningful and correlated to the empirical summary statistics.
 As the drift rate is of primary interest in EAMs, we present a summary table (Table~\ref{tab:interpretation}) to illustrate the mapping of drift rate to evidence accumulation features across the three models.